Critics Say China Has Suppressed And Censored Information In Coronavirus Outbreak

 China's state censors have clamped down this week on digital items related to the outbreak of a new coronavirus, removing local news reports that expose the dire circumstances in the city of Wuhan, epicenter of the outbreak, and scrubbing social media platforms of posts from Wuhan residents who say they are ill and desperate for medical care and supplies.

-Those restrictions were put to the test on Friday after the death of Dr. Li Wenliang, one of the eight whistleblowers reprimanded by police for warning others about a mysterious pneumonia-like disease late last December.
-Fewer than 90 minutes after his death on Friday morning, the hashtag "I want freedom of speech" was trending on Weibo, a popular Chinese blogging site, with nearly 2 million posts.
+Those restrictions were put to the test on Friday after the death of Dr. Li Wenliang, one of the eight whistleblowers reprimanded by police for warning others about a mysterious pneumonialike disease in December.
+Less than 90 minutes after his death on Friday morning, the hashtag "I want freedom of speech" was trending on Weibo, a popular Chinese blogging site, with nearly 2 million posts.
 The posts were gone by sunrise.

 It’s 5 am in China right now, but many people did not sleep tonight — hashtag “I want freedom of speech” started to trend on Weibo from 1 am and now has nearly 2 million views. pic.twitter.com/CA6lqy4ey2— Muyi Xiao (@muyixiao) February 6, 2020

-This chokehold on information, now six weeks after the first public reports of a pneumonia-like illness surfaced on Dec.
+This chokehold on information, now six weeks after the first public reports of a pneumonialike illness surfaced on Dec.
 30, heralds a new stage in the Chinese state's response to the new coronavirus.

 "We are also seeing these restrictions being accompanied by intensified propaganda," says Maria Repnivoka, a global communications professor at Georgia State University.
 "The message being: We get that this is a grave problem, and we are fixing it."